Hiking hats for women serve many purposes. Hats can be stylish, warm, sun-shading or provide many other uses.

 With four seasons and all different kinds of weather in Virginia – sun, rain, snow, wind – one hat just won’t cut it on the hiking trails.

-I recommend having a different hat for each weather type, season and purpose.
-So, I created a list of the must-have hats for each month of the year.
+I recommend having a great hat for each weather type, season and purpose.
+So, I created a list of the best hiking hats for every month of the year.

-Whether you’re looking for a ponytail hat, a hat that also holds your glasses or adorable warm beanies, it’s all covered here.
-Let’s dive in!
+Whether you’re looking for baseball caps, hats that also hold your glasses or adorable warm beanies, all the cute hiking hats are covered here.

 Do I Need a Hat for Hiking?

-You should always wear a hat when hiking in cold winter months, as well as bright and warm summer months.
+You should always wear a good hiking hat on winter hikes, as well as on hikes in bright and warm summer months.

 In the shoulder seasons, whether or not you need to wear a hat while hiking becomes more of a personal preference than a necessity.